Mayor of St. Joe's - St. Joseph School Seattle

 Voting will be broken down into three sessions as follows:

-Week 1 - Preliminaries: Voting opens on Friday, April 28 at 10am and closes on Thursday, May 4 at noon.
-On Friday, May 5 the top 10 candidates in each category will be announced.
+Week 1 - Preliminaries: Voting opens on Friday, March 8 at 10am and closes on Thursday, March 14 at noon.
+On Friday, March 15 the top 10 candidates in each category will be announced.

 Week 2 - Debates: Voting resets at $0 and then the debates begin!
-Voting opens on Friday, May 5 at 10am and closes on Thursday, May 11 at noon.
-On Friday, May 12 the top three candidates in each category will be announced.
+Voting opens on Friday, March 15 at 10am and closes on Thursday, March 21 at noon.
+On Friday, March 22 the top three candidates in each category will be announced.
 Student voting: On Wednesday we will offer a "student free vote day" via a voting cart that will come to their classrooms.

-Week 3 - Election: Voting resets at $0 and the final round begins!
-Voting opens on Friday, May 12 at 10am and closes on Thursday, May 18 at noon.
-The votes will be tabulated and the mayor announced later that day.
-The mayor’s council consists of the top three candidates in each category.
-Student voting: On Wednesday we will offer a "student free vote day" via a voting cart that will come to their classrooms.
+• Voting resets at $0 and the final round begins!
+Voting opens on Friday, March 22 at 10am and closes on Tuesday, March 26 at noon.
+The votes will be tabulated and the top 3 candidates overall will be announced later that day.

 Students can promote their candidate with posters.
 Drop them off at the main office (don’t hang on your own and make no outlandish statements).